Personal Terms

 We may also refuse to issue a new Revolut Card if you do not have enough money in your account to pay us to issue or deliver the card.

-19. Third-party fees for making or receiving payments
+19. Fees for making or receiving transfers/payments

 WHAT HAPPENS IF SOMETHING GOES WRONG